 CornerHouse is an accredited, internationally-recognized children’s advocacy center.
 Our mission is to listen and offer hope and healing to those silenced by trauma and violence.
 CornerHouse provides forensic interviews, medical services and family services to children, adolescents and vulnerable adults who report experiencing or witnessing violence.
 CornerHouse also provides high-quality training to professionals regionally, nationally and internationally.

-Position Summary: This new position has been created because of CornerHouse’s recent expansion.
-The Forensic Services Specialist – Operations Lead demonstrates CornerHouse core values (person-centered, collaborative, integrity, healing, diversity and learning) by delivering high-quality forensic services at both the Rogers and Minneapolis locations.
+Position Summary: The Forensic Services Assistant—Intake Lead demonstrates CornerHouse core values (person-centered, collaborative, integrity, healing, diversity and learning) by delivering high-quality forensic services at both the Rogers and Minneapolis locations.
 The Forensic Services Specialist Leads are a team of five cross-trained staff who offer support to the delivery of forensic interviews in Minneapolis and Rogers, as well as medical exams at CornerHouse Minneapolis.

 Position responsibilities include, but are not limited to:

-- Experience working with child, adolescent and adult client populations from diverse cultural, ethnic, developmental, and socio-economic backgrounds
+- Experience working with culturally, ethnically, developmentally delayed and socio-economically diverse child, adolescent and adult client populations

 - Experience working with diverse professionals from child protection, law enforcement, court systems and related community services